lexblagus/vscode-serial-replacer/README.md

 ## Bugs

+- ☐ Performance when working with a large set of files
+- ☐ Performance when using field history
 - ☑ Preview: opens tabs without asking while changing find & replace.
 Must refactor good part of serialReplacer.ts
-- ☐ Performance when working with a large set of files
 - ☑ files to include/exclude hangs (because of the controlled component)
 - ☑ when moving panels loses context (like file filters)
 - ☑ Multiline does not work; does it make sense? remove it?